JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

 Tasks that are not compatible with the current OS are skipped by default.
 * `package` is a [lifecycle](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:lifecycle_tasks) task,
 aggregating all package tasks for an application.
+* `packageUberJarForCurrentOS` is used to create a single jar file, containing all dependencies for current OS.
+The task is available starting from the M2 release.
+The task expects `compose.desktop.currentOS` to be used as a `compile`/`implementation`/`runtime` dependency.
 * `run` is used to run an app locally.
 You need to define a `mainClass` — an fq-name of a class, containing the `main` function.